Frequently Asked Questions

 Yes.
 You must register for CAS and use it to send all undergraduate and graduate transcripts sent to LSAC.
 When we receive and process your application, we will request your CAS report, which includes your LSAT scores, copies of your academic transcripts, LSAT writing sample, and a summary of your undergraduate grades.
 If you subscribed to the Letter of Recommendation Service, the letters also will be included.
 If you had previously registered with CAS, you must re-register only if that subscription had lapsed.
 For information, contact LSAC directly.

-You must take the LSAT or GRE, and submit an online application through LSAC.
+You must take the LSAT, JD Next, or GRE, and submit an online application through LSAC.
 For documents, you will need a resume, personal statement, letter of recommendation and all transcripts from colleges and graduate schools you attended.

-The priority application deadline is April 1.
+The priority application deadline for the JD program is April 1.
+The priority application deadline for the HJD and AJD programs are February 1.
+The Binding Early Decision Program deadline is December 1.
 We begin accepting applications in September.
 Decisions are released on a rolling basis beginning in late November.
 After the priority deadline, we continue to accept applications until July 1 and review applications in the order they are received.
-We strongly recommend prospective students apply before the April 1 priority deadline.
+We strongly recommend prospective students apply before the priority deadlines.

-Yes, if you were dismissed from the prior law school more than three years ago.
+Yes, if you were dismissed from the prior law school more than two years ago.

 Student Life